Ex-NFL star Peyton Hillis in ICU after saving kids from drowning at Florida beach: report

 TAMPA, Fla.
-(WFLA) — Former NFL running back Peyton Hillis is in an intensive care unit following a swimming accident in Florida this week, KNWA’s Alyssa Orange reported on Twitter.
+(WFLA) — Former Cleveland Browns running back Peyton Hillis is in an intensive care unit following a swimming accident in Florida this week, KNWA’s Alyssa Orange reported on Twitter.

 According to reports, Hillis went into the water at a beach in Pensacola to rescue his children from drowning.
 His children are said to be safe.